How are custom works priced?

 If you would like a ketubah that is based from my previously designed sketch portfolio, the base prices range from $225 - $600 in price depending on the level of detail and can increase based on level of customization.
 Choose from items in the ketubah gallery, BSP SHOP, gematria gallery or be in touch to request additional available designs as they are not all available online.

 All ketubahs come wrapped securely with a temporary chip board matting in a protective mylar sleeve.
 This is stable enough to display on an easel during the wedding ceremony.

 Pick up from the artist's studio by appointment: Free of charge

 Delivery in the Chicagoland area: add $20

-Payment for shipping depends on weight so this number can only be determined upon shipment.: amount TBD
+Payment for shipping depends on weight.
+This number is determined upon shipment: amount TBD

 What is the process and timeline for creating a custom artwork with BSP?

 I invite you to engage in an open-ended creative conversation!
 Two design planning sessions are included in the base package price.** Please allow for a minimum of 4-6 months notice from start to finish to schedule a custom piece.
 Rush orders (items requested one to two months before due date) can often be accommodated for an additional charge depending on demand and timeframe.

 1. The client reaches out to express interest in working with BSP on developing a custom work of art.